 Background to French migration

-The earliest records held by State Records relating to the French are contained in the Colonial Secretary's Papers, 1788-1825.
+The earliest records in our collection relating to the French are contained in the Colonial Secretary's Papers, 1788-1825.
 Included are letters that relate to a number of French vessels visiting Sydney, such as the Surprize asking for permission to go sealing in 1802 [4/1719 pp.128-30] Reel 6041.
 Other references include a request from Louis Claude de Saulces de Freycinet to make a hydrographic plan of the “roadstead” at Sydney Harbour in 1819 [4/1743 pp.151-52] Reel 6048.

 A Frenchman who played an important role in the development of commerce and banking in the colony was Prosper de Mestre.
 He was the second person to be denized in September 1825 and there are numerous references to his business activities in the Colonial Secretary’s Papers.